 Progestin-only pills have no estrogen in them and prevent pregnancy mostly by thickening the cervical mucus and thinning the uterine lining.
 POPs release a small amount of progestin every day and your period may be less regular than it would be on a combination contraceptive.

 How to Use the Mini-Pill

 To be effective, it is very important to take the pill at the same time every day.
-The mini-pill is more time sensitive than the combination pill, and thus more important to take it to the exact same time.
-Unlike the combination pills, mini-pills contain hormones and should therefore be taken daily without any breaks.
+The mini-pill is more time sensitive than the combination pill, and thus more important to take it on the exact same time.
+Mini-pills should be taken daily without any breaks.

 Reasons to Use the Mini-Pill

-The mini-pill is prescribed if you can’t take estrogen due to certain health conditions, if you’re breastfeeding and less than 1 month postpartum, if you’re over age 35 and smoke cigarettes, or if you’re sensitive to side effects with combination pills.
+The mini-pill is prescribed if you can’t take estrogen due to certain health conditions, if you’re breastfeeding or less than 1 month postpartum, if you’re over age 35 and smoke cigarettes, or if you’re sensitive to side effects with combination pills.

 You may want to consider using other contraceptives if you are not that diligent with taking the pill at the same time every day, experience spotting, or if you experience any side effects.